-- 4.1 During the financial year 2014/2015, the Council is due to collect an estimated £200 million in business rates, council tax, rents and other charges for services provided.
+- 4.1 During the financial year 2015/2016, the Council is due to collect almost £300 million in business rates, council tax, rents and other charges for services provided.
 There is a set period of time, according to the type of debt, in which the debt should be paid to the Council.
-If payment is not received within this period, debt recovery action is started, appropriate to the type of debt.
-As an example, the recovery of Council Tax can include the following stages: - 4.2 At all stages of debt collection the Council seeks to enter into a dialogue with the debtor and provide advice (for example on housing benefit) and where to obtain external debt advice.
+If payment is not received within this period, debt recovery action is started, appropriate to the type of debt - 4.2 At all stages of debt collection the Council seeks to enter into a dialogue with the debtor and provide advice (for example on housing benefit) and where to obtain external debt advice.
 Disappointingly, many debtors fail to respond to correspondence.
 This is true of all types of debt from both individuals and businesses.
-Personal visits may be undertaken in some cases. - 4.3 Despite action taken, some debts remain unpaid and prove to be irrecoverable.
-Reasons for this include bankruptcy, unable to trace despite the use of tracing agents, death of a debtor where there is no estate, or uneconomic to collect for small balances.
+Personal visits may be undertaken in some cases. - 4.3 Despite robust procedures being taken, some debts remain unpaid and prove to be irrecoverable.
+Reasons for this include bankruptcy, being unable to trace the debtor despite the use of tracing agents, death of a debtor where there is no estate, or uneconomic to collect for small balances. - 4.4 Under the current scheme of delegation within the Council's Constitution, the Leader of the Council is delegated with the function of approving the writing-off of irrecoverable debts up to £50,000 and the Head of Finance, Revenues and Benefits is delegated with the function of writing off debts not exceeding £2,500.
+All other debts require write-off approval by the Cabinet.

-- 4.4 Under the current scheme of delegation within the Council's Constitution, the Leader of the Council is delegated with the function of approving the writing-off of irrecoverable debts up to £50,000 and the Head of Finance, Revenues and Benefits is delegated with the function of writing off debts not exceeding £2,500.
-All other debts require write-off approval by the Cabinet. - 4.5 In accordance with Financial Regulations, Legal constraints and Audit Commission guidelines, Councils are required to regularly review any outstanding debts and write off irrecoverable balances.
+4.5 In accordance with the Council's Financial Procedure rules, Legal constraints and Audit Commission guidelines, Councils are required to regularly review any outstanding debts and write off irrecoverable balances.
 The Council has been encouraged to avoid keeping debts 'on the books' without a realistic prospect of recovery.